Tinkoff/overhave/README.rst

 separate directories, each of them corresponds to predefined `pytest-bdd`_ set of steps.
 It is possible to create your own horizontal structure of different product directions with unique steps and `PyTest`_ fixtures.

+**Note**: this structure is used in **Overhave** application.
+The formed data gives a possibility to specify registered feature type in the web-interface *script panel*.
+Also, this structure defines which steps will be displayed in the rigth side of *script panel*.

 Feature format
 --------------